 CoolSculpting safely freezes unwanted fat cells which are then removed naturally by your own body.
-CoolSculpting is a non-surgical fat-removal method for reducing pockets of fat around the belly, flanks, love handles, back, arms, neck, under-chin area, and thighs.
+CoolSculpting is a non-surgical treatment for fat removal that works by reducing pockets of fat around the belly, flanks, love handles, back, arms, neck, under-chin area, and thighs.
 CoolSculpting uses a specialized cold treatment to target stubborn body fat without surgery and with no downtime.

 The abdomen, flanks, love handles, back, arms, double-chin area and thighs are often some of the most troublesome areas to lose weight.
 Even with strict dieting and daily exercise, layers of fat can remain, producing unsightly bulges that cause self-consciousness, limiting your wardrobe choices and worse, limiting your confidence.
 Though it is tough to remove fat from these areas with diet and exercise, CoolSculpting is a unique, non-invasive procedure that targets localized fat.
 Approved by the FDA, CoolSculpting can slim particularly troublesome areas to improve your figure and restore your confidence.